DanielWieder/PoeCraftLib/README.md

 # Unsupported Features

-This library does not currently support
+This library does not currently support the following.
+However they are on the shortlist for new features.
 * Implicits
 * Item Quality: All items are treated as having 20% quality for meta affix Defense calculations
+* Beastcrafting
+* Elderslayer Currency

 # Thanks